mgriit/ScanAppForWeb/README.md

         };
 ```
   - Thats It.
 Done!
-  - Clicl on Scan and it will pop up a window select scanner name at the top left side and click on start scan.
+  - Click on Scan and it will pop up a window select scanner name at the top left side and click on start scan.